-The following “Instructions for Authors and Publishing Policies” conform to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals which are formulated by the International Committee of Medical Journal Editors (www.ICMJE.org).
+These Guidelines are based on the Uniform Requirements for Manuscripts Submitted to Biomedical Journals as defined by the International Committee of Medical Journal Editors (www.ICMJE.org).

 Guidelines for publishing a manuscript:

-- Manuscripts should be written in Russian or in English and typed on a computer using MS Word 2007 program (Times New Roman headset, font size 14, double-spaced), and presentation of 2 one side printed copies on an A4 sheet with the mandatory provision of the electronic version of the article is required.
+- The manuscript of the article must be submitted in Russian or English and typed in MS Word text editor, Times New Roman font, font size 14, double-spaced.
 Field sizes: the top – 2.0 cm; bottom – 2.0 cm; left – 3.0 cm; right – 2 cm.
 All pages, including the title page, should be numbered consecutively.

-- The scope of a full length original article should consist of 20-30 pages; review article – no more than 40 pages; articles devoted to the case reports – no more than 15 pages; review conference materials – no more than 10 pages.
+- Original full-length articles should generally be at most 15-20 pages; review articles – no more than 30 pages; case reports, no more than 8 pages; con-ference proceedings – no more than 10 pages.

-- Manuscripts should be arranged in the following order: title page, abstract (summary), family name(s) and initials of each author, title, introduction (relevance); purpose of the study; body text; conclusion (conclusions) and a list of references.
-The body text of a full length original article should include the highlighted sections: "Methods", "Results", "Discussion".
+- Manuscripts should be arranged in the following order: title page, abstract (summary), family name(s) and initials of each author, title, introduction (relevance); the purpose of the study; body text; conclusion (conclusions), and a list of references.
+The body text of an original full-length article should include the highlighted sections: "Methods", "Results", and "Discussion".

-- Title of an article should be concise, informative and accurately determine the content of an article.
-Key words are provided in accordance with the list of Medical Subject Heading adopted by Index Medicus.
+- The title of an article should be concise, informative, and accurately define the content of the article.
+Keywords should be selected according to the list of Medical Subject Heading adopted by Index Medicus.

-- The structured abstract (summary) of an original scientific article, including following sections "Purpose", "Methods", "Results» and "Conclusion" in Russian and English languages (250-300 words), should clearly state the content of an article and be suitable for publication separately from the article, contain keywords, allowing to index the article.
-Abstracts of other types of articles (short communications, reviews, case studies) are not structured; their volume should be at least 150 words.
-Summaries of articles, keywords, the information about the authors, as well as bibliographic lists are posted on the journal's website and sent by the editorship to the electronic information database for indexing.
+- Abstracts of an original scientific article are structured into the following sections "Purpose", "Methods", "Results", and "Conclusion".
+Abstracts can be submitted in Russian and English languages (250-300 words), should clearly state the content of an article, and be suitable for publication sepa-rately from the article.
+Abstracts of short communications, reviews, and case studies are not structured; their volume should be at least 150 words.
+Ab-stracts, keywords, information about the authors, as well as references are sent by the editorship to the electronic information database for indexing.

-- Detailed explanation of the selected objects and experimental methods, as well as characterization of the used equipment should be provided in the "Methods".
-In clinical trials, where the diagnostic or therapeutic methods do not conform to standard procedures, the authors must include a statement that the Ethics Committee of the institution where the work was done, approves and ensures compliance of conducted research in accordance with the Declaration of Helsinki, 1975.
-Articles must not place confidential information that might identify the identity of the patient (reference to patient's names, medical history, etc.) On the provided in the article X-rays images, angiograms, and other types of data the name of a patient must be deleted; photos should also not allow to establish his/her identity.
-Authors must inform a patient of the possible publication of the data related to his/her disease and applied therapeutic and diagnostic methods, as well as ensure confidentiality when placing these data in the print and electronic media.
-In cases where it is impossible to hide the identity of a patient (photos of plastic surgery on the face, etc.), authors must provide a written agreement of a patient informed about the publication of data and indicate it in the article.
-The experiments involving laboratory animals must provide the information that animal housing and management used for research complies with international, national guidelines or guidelines for ethical treatment of animals of the institution where the work was done.
-At the end of the section, a detailed description of applied statistical methods and analysis of the material are required.
+- A detailed explanation of the selected objects and experimental methods, as well as a characterization of the used equipment, should be provided in the "Methods".
+In clinical trials, where the diagnostic or therapeutic methods do not conform to standard procedures, the authors must include a statement that the Ethics Committee of the institution where the work was performed approves and ensures compliance of conducted research under the Declaration of Helsinki, 1975.
+Articles must not contain confidential information that might identify the patient's identity (a reference to the patient's name, medical history, etc.).
+The patient's name should be shaded on x-rays, angiograms, and other information carriers provided for the article; photographs must also not allow his identity to be established.
+Authors must inform patients of the possible publication of the data related to their disease and applied therapeutic and diagnostic methods and ensure confidentiality when placing these data in print and electronic media.
+In cases where it is impossible to hide the patient's identity (photographs of plastic surgery on the face, etc.), the authors are required to provide the patient's written informed consent about the publication of data and indicate this in the article (example see the consent form on the journal's website).
+To ensure the ethical treatment of laboratory animals used for research, authors must provide information on animal housing and management by international, national, or institutional guidelines.
+Additionally, a comprehensive description of applied statistical methods and analysis of the material should be included in the section.

-- The “Discussion" section should present the critical analysis of the obtained results, demonstrate their scientific novelty, practical significance and provide comparison with the published data of other authors.
+- In the "Discussion" section, conducting a critical analysis of the obtained results is crucial, highlighting their scientific novelty and practical significance.
+Additionally, it should include a comparison with the published data of other authors.

 - Conclusions should be concise and clearly formulated.
 They should encompass the answers to the questions raised in the objectives and goals of the research and highlight the novelty and practical significance of the obtained results.

-- It is advisable to follow the spelling rules adopted by the journal, in particular, the mandatory indication of the letter «ё» in Russian text where it is required.
+- It is advisable to follow the spelling rules adopted by the journal, particular-ly the mandatory indication of the letter «ё» in Russian text where required.

-- Tables should be placed within the text, numbered and have a descriptive title, and if necessary – explanatory legends.
+- Tables should be numbered within the text, with a descriptive title and explanatory legends if necessary.
 Tables should be typed using MS Word 2007 program.

-- The illustrative material (photographs, images, diagrams, charts) should be clear and contrast, and numbered in the order of citation in the text.
-The diagrams should be provided in the form of the image, and in the electronic version using Microsoft Office Excel program.
-Descriptions to microphotographs should specify the method of coloring and magnification scale bar.
-Electronic versions of the images must be submitted as separate TIFF or JPEG files with a resolution of at least 300 dpi at the image size at least 80×80 mm (approx. 1000×1000 pixels).
+- The illustrative material (photographs, images, diagrams, charts) should be clear, of high contrast, and numbered in the order of citation in the text.
+The diagrams should be provided as an image and the electronic version using Microsoft Office Excel program.
+Descriptions of microphotographs should specify the method of staining and magnification scale bar.
+Electronic ver-sions of the images must be submitted as separate TIFF or JPEG files with a resolution of at least 300 dpi at the image size of at least 80×80 mm (ap-prox.
+1000×1000 pixels).

 - family name and initials of each author